helium/HIP/0016-random-consensus-group-election.md

 No other changes to how score and geography is used in elections are to be made as part of this HIP.

-Due to the fact that CG score will be randomly assigned, there is no need to expose at his point to users of the Helium app or Explorer.
+Due to the fact that CG score will be randomly assigned, there is no need to expose it at this point to users of the Helium app or Explorer.

 # Drawbacks
 [drawbacks]: #drawbacks